Competences of the Court of Justice of the European Union

 A. In general

-Its judgment of 5 February 1963 in Case 26-62 (Van Gend & Loos) established the principle that Community law is directly applicable in the courts of the Member States.
-Similarly, its judgment of 15 July 1964 in Case 6-64 (Costa v E.N.E.L.) was fundamental in defining Community law as an independent system taking precedence over national legal provisions.
-The Court has always claimed ultimate authority in determining the relationship between EU and domestic law.
-In the landmark cases Van Gend & Loos and Costa v E.N.E.L., the Court developed the fundamental doctrines of the primacy of EU law.
+Its judgment of 5 February 1963 in Case 26-62 (van Gend & Loos) established the principle that Community law is directly applicable in the courts of the Member States.
+Similarly, its judgment of 15 July 1964 in Case 6-64 (Costa v E.N.E.L.) was fundamental in defining Community law as an independent legal system that takes precedence over national legal provisions.
+The Court of Justice has always claimed ultimate authority in determining the relationship between EU and domestic law.
+In the landmark cases van Gend & Loos and Costa v E.N.E.L., the Court of Justice developed the fundamental doctrines of the primacy of EU law.
 According to these doctrines, EU law has absolute primacy over domestic law, and this primacy has to be taken into account by domestic courts in their decisions.
-In its judgment of 17 December 1970 in Case 11-70 (Internationale Handelsgesellschaft) the Court ruled that EU law enjoyed primacy even vis-à-vis fundamental rights guaranteed in national constitutions.
-In point 3 of its grounds for a decision in this case, the Court stated: ‘The validity of a Community measure or its effect within a Member State cannot be affected by allegations that it runs counter to either fundamental rights as formulated by the constitution of that state or the principles of a national constitutional structure.’
-The Court has confirmed these doctrines in later cases (see Case 106/77, Simmenthal (1978), Case 149/79, Commission v Belgium(1980), Cases C-46/93 & C-48/93, Brasserie du Pêcheur and Factortame II (1996), Case C-473/93, Commission v Luxemburg (1996), Case C-213/07, Michaniki (2008)).
-In this case law, the Court has developed doctrinal instruments to give Member States’ courts a certain amount of discretion and to take their interests seriously.
-Also, the Court sometimes implicitly adjusts its own case law in order to take concerns of Member States’ courts into account.
-Most famously, the Court developed case law in the field of fundamental rights under the pressure of Member States’ courts: after the foundation of the European Communities, the Court of Justice had initially resisted the introduction of fundamental rights into the EC legal order (Case 36/59, Ruhrkohlen-Verkaufsgesellschaft (1960)).
-However, when constitutional courts of the Member States resisted, the Court changed course.
-Pre-empting judgments of the German Federal Constitutional Court and the Italian Constitutional Court, the Court of Justice held that fundamental rights ‘form an integral part of the general principles of law’ in the Internationale Handelsgesellschaft case.
+In its judgment of 17 December 1970 in Case 11-70 (Internationale Handelsgesellschaft), the Court of Justice ruled that EU law enjoys primacy even vis-à-vis fundamental rights guaranteed in national constitutions.
+In point 3 of its grounds for a decision in this case, the Court of Justice stated: ‘The validity of a Community measure or its effect within a Member State cannot be affected by allegations that it runs counter to either fundamental rights as formulated by the constitution of that state or the principles of a national constitutional structure’.
+The Court of Justice confirmed these doctrines in later cases (see Case 106/77, Simmenthal SpA (1978), Case 149/79, Commission v Belgium(1980), Joint Cases C-46/93 and C-48/93, Brasserie du Pêcheur and Factortame II (1996), Case C-473/93, Commission v Luxemburg (1996), and Case C-213/07, Michaniki (2008)).
+In this case-law, the Court of Justice has developed doctrinal instruments to give Member States’ courts a certain amount of discretion and to take their interests seriously.
+Also, the Court of Justice sometimes implicitly adjusts its own case-law in order to take the concerns of Member States’ courts into account.
+Most famously, the Court of Justice developed case-law in the field of fundamental rights under the pressure of Member States’ courts: after the foundation of the European Communities, the Court of Justice had initially resisted the introduction of fundamental rights into the European Community legal order (Case 36/59, Ruhrkohlen-Verkaufsgesellschaft (1960)).
+However, when constitutional courts of the Member States resisted, the Court of Justice changed its position.
+Pre-empting judgments of the German Federal Constitutional Court and the Italian Constitutional Court, the Court of Justice held in the Internationale Handelsgesellschaft case that fundamental rights ‘form an integral part of the general principles of law’.

 B. In specific matters

-• Protection of human rights include the judgment of 14 May 1974 in Case 4-73 (Nold Kohlen- und Baustoffgroßhandlung v Commission of the European Communities), in which the Court stated that fundamental human rights are an integral part of the general principles of law that it upholds (4.1.1).
+- Protection of human rights: the judgment of 14 May 1974 in Case 4-73 (Nold Kohlen- und Baustoffgroßhandlung v Commission of the European Communities), in which the Court of Justice stated that fundamental human rights are an integral part of the general principles of law that it upholds (4.1.1).

-• Free movement of goods: judgment of 20 February 1979 in Case 120/78 (Cassis de Dijon), in which the Court ruled that any product legally manufactured and marketed in a Member State must in principle be allowed on the market of any other Member State.
+- Free movement of goods: the judgment of 20 February 1979 in Case 120/78 (Cassis de Dijon), in which the Court of Justice ruled that any product legally manufactured and marketed in a Member State must in principle be allowed on the market of any other Member State.

-• Free movement of persons: the judgment of 15 December 1995 in Case C-415/93 (Bosman) stated that professional sport is an economic activity whose exercise may not be hindered by rules of football federations governing the transfer of players or restricting the number of nationals of other Member States.
+- Free movement of persons: the judgment of 15 December 1995 in Case C-415/93 (Bosman), in which the Court of Justice stated that professional sport is an economic activity whose exercise must not be hindered by rules of football federations governing the transfer of players or restricting the number of nationals of other Member States.

-• In its judgment of 19 November 1991 in Cases C-6/90 and C-9/90 (Francovich and Others), the Court developed another fundamental concept: the liability of a Member State towards individuals for damage caused to them by an infringement by that Member State owing to its failure to transpose a directive into national law or to do so in good time.
+- Liability for failure to transpose directives: the judgment of 19 November 1991 in Joint Cases C-6/90 and C-9/90 (Francovich and Others) established another fundamental concept that a Member State can be held liable towards individuals for damage caused to them by that Member State’s failure to transpose a directive into national law or to do so in good time.

-The Judicial Network of the European Union (JNEU) was created on the initiative of the President of the CJEU and the Presidents of the constitutional and supreme courts of the EU Member States, on the occasion of the 60th anniversary of the signature of the Treaties of Rome in 2017.
+The Judicial Network of the EU (JNEU) was created at the initiative of the President of the Court of Justice of the European Union (CJEU) and the Presidents of the constitutional and supreme courts of the EU Member States, on the occasion of the 60th anniversary of the signing of the Treaties of Rome in 2017.

 It is designed to promote the exchange of information on jurisprudence between the participating national courts and the CJEU.
 On a site with limited access, the participating national courts and the CJEU publish information on their jurisprudence concerning EU law, on questions which the national courts had referred to the CJEU for a preliminary ruling, and on notes and studies.

-The collaborative JNEU platform available in all EU languages, pools the work carried out by the judges of the Court of Justice of the EU and national judges in the course of their judicial activities.
-Judges have access to a tool enabling them to make their case law and research and analysis work available to their counterparts, with a view to sharing knowledge and improving efficiency.
+The collaborative JNEU platform, available in all 24 official EU languages, pools the work carried out by the judges of the CJEU and national judges in the course of their judicial activities.
+Judges have access to a tool enabling them to make their case-law, research and analysis work available to their counterparts, with a view to sharing knowledge and improving efficiency.

 It has more than 2 000 users in the constitutional and supreme courts of the Member States.